Dental cavitiesCaries; Tooth decay; Cavities - tooth

-Tooth decay is a common disorder, second only to the common cold.
-It usually occurs in children and young adults but can affect any person.
+Tooth decay is a common disorder, second only to the common cold .
+It usually occurs in children and young adults, but it can affect anyone.
 Tooth decay is a common cause of tooth loss in younger people.

-The acids in plaque damage the enamel covering your teeth, and create holes in the tooth (cavities).
+The acids in plaque damage the enamel covering your teeth.
+It also creates holes in the tooth called cavities.
 Cavities usually do not hurt, unless they grow very large and affect nerves or cause a tooth fracture.
-An untreated cavity can lead to an infection in the tooth called a tooth abscess.
+An untreated cavity can lead to an infection in the tooth called a tooth abscess .
 Untreated tooth decay also destroys the inside of the tooth (pulp).
 This requires more extensive treatment, or possibly removal of the tooth.

 Carbohydrates (sugars and starches) increase the risk of tooth decay.
 Sticky foods are more harmful than non-sticky foods because they remain on the teeth.
 Frequent snacking increases the time that acids are in contact with the surface of the tooth.

 Carbohydrates are one of the main nutrients in our diet.
 They help provide energy for our body.
 There are three main types of carbohydrates found i...

 There may be no symptoms.
 If symptoms occur, they may include: